 In fact, the rhizomes determine whether bamboo is invasive or non-invasive.
 So, take a closer look at the rhizomes to work out if it is clumping or running bamboo.

-Non-invasive clumping bamboos to grow in the UK
+Non-invasive clump-forming bamboos to grow in the UK

 They come in different colours, sizes, heights and shapes.

-Not only red clumping bamboos can grow in shady spots.
-There are also green, yellow and black non-invasive clumping bamboos, including their cultivars, that are suitable for the garden.
+Not only red clumping bamboo can grow in shady spots.
+There are also green, yellow and black non-invasive bamboo plants, including their cultivars, that are suitable for the garden.

 Clumping bamboos for shady spots ranges from mini to medium bamboos.
 There are in fact many cultivars that tend to grow well in shady spots.

 The bamboos change colours as they mature.
 This is one of the things that makes bamboo a beautiful plant.